 The Fabric of Jack is all about what we're made of - what we believe in, what we stand by and what stories we choose to tell.
 We believe in transparency, trust and loyalty.
 We are proud to stand by our high quality products and our people, whether they're working in Head Office, a store in the US or Asia, or in the factory of one of our carefully chosen suppliers.
 Through the Fabric of Jack we are dedicated to telling the stories of our products and people, knowing that our customers and stakeholders share our values.
 Our values, which have always been at the front of our minds, are now formalised within our Anti-slavery Policy and this Statement, reflecting our commitment to acting ethically and with integrity in all of our business relationships.

 The Modern Slavery Act 2015 introduced changes to UK law with a challenge directed at businesses to increase transparency and encourage responsibility in their supply chains.
-Specifically, large businesses are required to disclose steps they have taken to evidence efforts they are making to ensure their business and supply chains are free from Modern Slavery or Human Trafficking (that is, slavery, servitude, forced and compulsory labour and human trafficking) (Modern Slavery).
+Specifically, large businesses are required to disclose steps they have taken to evidence efforts they are making to ensure their business and supply chains are free from Modern Slavery and Human Trafficking (that is, slavery, servitude, forced and compulsory labour and human trafficking) (Modern Slavery).
 Jack Wills is committed to confronting the issue of Modern Slavery head on.
 This Statement details the action taken to date to tackle Modern Slavery within our supply chain and business operations, highlighting progress made since our first Statement last year, and outlines our integrated risk strategy.

 Jack Wills structure

 We are a part of the Jack Wills (Group), and our ultimate parent company is Union Lifestyle Holdings Limited.
-The Group has 2155 employees worldwide with 89 stores in the UK, USA, Hong Kong, Macau and Singapore, and 7 franchise stores in the Middle East and the Channel Islands.
-Our products are sourced from the UK, Portugal, Italy, Turkey, India, Sri Lanka, Bangladesh, Pakistan, Vietnam, China and Taiwan and we currently work with 51 suppliers and 87 factories.
+The Group has 1856 employees worldwide with 97 stores in the UK, USA, Germany, Hong Kong and Singapore, and 7 franchise stores in the Middle East and the Channel Islands.
+Our products are sourced from the UK, Portugal, Italy, Romania, Turkey, Tunisia, India, Sri Lanka, Pakistan, Vietnam, Myanmar, Taiwan, China and the Philippines.
+We currently work with 53 suppliers and 84 factories across these sourcing regions.

 Policies and verification processes

 For both new and existing relationships, compliance with Jack Wills' Vendor Code of Conduct including our Anti-slavery Policy is essential.
 Our Ethical Vendor Code focuses chiefly on the Ethical Trading Base Code (see further detail on our Ethical Trade homepage) and reflects our commitment to acting ethically and with integrity in all our business relationships.
 Suppliers and factories must share our non-negotiable values from the get go.
-Transparency and trust within all business relationships is key to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Transparency and trust within all business relationships is key to implementing and enforcing effective systems and controls to ensure Modern Slavery is not taking place anywhere in our known supply chains.

 As part of our Ethical Trading Programme we require all factories to be audited by independent third party ethical auditors.
-These audits are graded with the Ethical Trading Initiative Base Code and cover issues such as health and safety, underage workers, wages and freedom of association.
+These audits are graded with the Ethical Trading Initiative Base Code and cover issues such as health and safety, age of workers, wages, working hours and freedom of association.
 However as Modern Slavery is often well hidden we go beyond audits to also investigate practices within our factories using a global risk analysis, looking at recruitment practices, geography, industry and legal frameworks.
-We intend to develop this strategy to investigate targeted factories situated in “Hot Spot” areas that represent a high risk of Modern Slavery.

-Within our business operations we have investigated providers that use agency staff and created specific policies on Modern Slavery to be committed to by them.
+Within our own business operations we have audited providers that use agency staff and created specific policies on Modern Slavery to be committed to by them.
 We have also continued to include terms within all new contractual agreements across the business which set out our expectations and raise the profile of compliance with the Modern Slavery Act.

-When completing our risk analysis of any new supplier or factory, we take into account multiple factors including recruitment practices, geography, industry and legal frameworks using ethical audits and SEQs combined with reports by the ILO, Global Slavery Index, the US Department of State Trafficking in Persons Report, Verité, Mapelcroft, amongst others.
-We evaluate recruitment practices including use of agency, contract and temporary workers, the prominence of labour unions and the use of recruitment fees.
+When completing our risk analysis of any new supplier or factory, we take into account multiple factors including recruitment practices, geography, product type and legal frameworks using ethical audits and SEQs combined with reports by the ILO, Global Slavery Index and the Business & Human Rights Resource Centre, amongst others.
+We evaluate recruitment practices including use of agency, contract, temporary and migrant workers, the prominence or lack of labour unions and the use of recruitment fees.
 The resulting Risk Map tells us where we should focus our investigation efforts.

 Monitoring and managing risk and KPI’s

-Our strategy to reduce the risk of Modern Slavery begins with requiring compliance by all business partners with our clear policies and expectations, mapping risk areas, and then managing these risks through a variety of different methods, a range of which we have set out below.
+Our strategy to reduce the risk of Modern Slavery begins with requiring compliance by all business partners with our clear policies and expectations, assessing where risk may be found and then managing these risks through a variety of different methods, a range of which we have set out below.

-If an audit indicates the existence of Modern Slavery, or if an SEQ indicates practices in a factory that could result in Modern Slavery, this will be investigated further and we could require another independent assessment, collaborative action or an alternative form of investigation.
+If an audit indicates any risk of the existence of Modern Slavery, or if a SEQ indicates practices in a factory that could result in Modern Slavery, this will be investigated further and we could require another independent assessment, collaborative action or an alternative form of investigation.
 If Modern Slavery is confirmed, we implement our Risk Action Plan.

 Protection of Whistle-blowers

-Jack Wills is committed to being part of an industry wide movement that aims to eliminate Modern Slavery and increasing our efforts year on year to achieve this.
-In the past year we have worked hard to lay the groundwork for our first Modern Slavery Statement, including updating existing policies, writing new policies, making new risk strategies and providing training.
+Jack Wills remains committed to playing an active part in an industry wide movement that aims to eliminate Modern Slavery and increasing our efforts year on year to achieve this.
+In the past year we have worked hard to develop the steps identified in our first Statement, including increasing business awareness, strengthening internal processes and improving visibility of our supply chain.

-Following a review of the effectiveness of the steps we have taken to eradicate Modern Slavery in our supply chain we intend to take the following further steps:
+In review of the steps we have taken so far to target Modern Slavery within our supply chain, in the coming year we intend to continue our work on the below:

-- Continue 'lower tier' mapping to identify threats of Modern Slavery in base material processing
+Continue 'lower tier' mapping to identify threats of Modern Slavery, particularly in base material processing

-Union Lifestyle Holdings Limited, Union Lifestyle Ltd, Wills Lifestyle Holdings Limited and Jack Wills Limited
+Union Lifestyle Holdings Limited, Union Lifestyle Ltd, Wills Lifestyle Holdings Limited, JW Germany Limited and Jack Wills Limited